kheller18/crypto-arbitrage-opportunities/README.md

 # crypto-arbitrage-opportunities
 Using Python Pandas to see if users can take advantage of price variations in cryptocurrencies between different exchanges.
-Uses Jupyter notebook.
+Analyzes data and provides explanation for which days / windows are best to try and take advantage of.

 ---